jonnonz1/nz-statute-book/acts/public/2004/mercenary-activities-prohibition-act-2004.md

   (c) is, or once recruited will be, a member of the armed forces of the State on whose territory the concerted act of violence is undertaken.

 ### 8 Using mercenary
-Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who,—
-  (a) knowing that a person is a mercenary of the kind described in section 5(1)(a), uses that person to take part in hostilities in an armed conflict; or
+Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who,— (a) knowing that a person is a mercenary of the kind described in section 5(1)(a), uses that person to take part in hostilities in an armed conflict; or
   (b) knowing that a person is a mercenary of the kind described in section 5(1)(b), uses that person to take part in a concerted act of violence.

 ### 9 Financing mercenary
-(1) Every person commits an offence, and is liable on conviction on indictment to imprisonment for a term not exceeding 14 years, who, without lawful justification or reasonable excuse, provides funds intending that those funds be used, or knowing that they are to be used, in full or in part,—
+(1) Every person commits an offence, and is liable on conviction to imprisonment for a term not exceeding 14 years, who, without lawful justification or reasonable excuse, provides funds intending that those funds be used, or knowing that they are to be used, in full or in part,—
   (a) to enable a person who is a mercenary of the kind described in section 5(1)(a) to take part in hostilities in an armed conflict; or
   (b) to enable a person who is a mercenary of the kind described in section 5(1)(b) to take part in a concerted act of violence.
 (2) In subsection (1), funds—